Chicago Retaliation Lawyer

 This site discusses many laws that an employment lawyer uses including overtime laws, the FMLA, and discrimination laws.
 Some kinds of claims do not require an employment lawyer.
 For example, someone who handles worker's compensation claims is probably not an employment lawyer.
 But a wrongful termination in retaliation for filing a worker's compensation claim is a case for an employment lawyer.
 Therefore, anytime you have made any claim against your employer and faced retaliation or wrongful termination as a result, you should consult an employment lawyer.

 If you feel you have been subjected to discrimination and are afraid to pursue your case for fear of retaliation or wrongful termination or if you are afraid that you may suffer or have already suffered retaliation, you need an employment lawyer to advise you on your best course of action.
 Just because you speak to a lawyer, does not mean that you must file a case.
 And since that consultation is entirely confidential, if you decide not to pursue a case no one needs to know that you spoke to an employment lawyer at all.

 No matter what kind of employment case you have, the fear of retaliation (even if a wrongful termination is unlikely) has a tendency to hover in your mind.
 The fact is that everyone is afraid of wrongful termination.
-At Maduff & Maduff you will find attorneys who understand your fears and your goals.
+At Maduff & Maduff you will find our Chicago Retaliation, Wrongful Termination Lawyers who understand your fears and your goals.
 Call us to schedule a confidential consultation.